SeitaBV/assignment-data-optimization/Readme.md

 In the example script, the maximum charge at the end of the schedule is currently just 90 kWh (so not really fully charged).

 Adjust the model to be able to top up to the full storage capacity (i.e. 100 kWh), while keeping the state of charge below 90% most of the time.
+Storage capacity is now relevant, as the "soc-max" becomes a softer limit while the hard limit of the storage-capacity comes into play.

 How would you document this new feature to users?